-- Improved Commercial / Flex-Office Design: A new structure allows for a layout tailored to future tenants' needs, particularly by separating employee and guest parking from the loading and service corridor.
+- Improved Commercial / Flex Space Design: A new structure allows for a layout tailored to future tenants' needs, particularly by separating employee and guest parking from the loading and service corridor.
 The existing building's configuration complicates daily logistics, making most areas unusable.
 A new structure also can attract more future tenants and cost effective unit build-outs. - Enhanced Streetscape: The proposed buildings along Newton Bridge Road will shield parking from view, whereas the current structure necessitates a large, exposed parking lot between the road and the building. - Housing Variety & Supply: The successful multi-family units already provide approximately 200 studio, one-bed and two-bed apartments.
-The proposed plan would introduce XX attached townhomes located at a transit/pedestrian friendly in town location. - Employment Opportunities: The market for flex commercial/office is in high-demand in Athens and the proposed plan provides the platform for a vibrant ecosystem of local business and jobs.
+The proposed plan would introduce 56 attached townhomes located at a transit/pedestrian friendly in town location.